mps-youtube/yewtube/README.md

     pms

-You can enter an artist/song name to search whenever the program is awaiting imput.
+You can enter an artist/song name to search whenever the program is awaiting input.
 Searches must be prefixed with a . character

 When a list of songs is displayed, you can use the following commands (except during playback):